ShadeWilson/bashrc_setup/README.md

 beep
 ```

-Prints the current tim in Big Money - SW ASCII art font (credit to patorjk.com).
+Prints the current time in Big Money - SW ASCII art font (credit to patorjk.com).
 You'll have to download the `numbers` folder from this repo.
 The easiest way to do this is to clone the repo into your home (`~`) directory.

 ```bash